 The Single app is particularly useful for artists and labels selling original music, because it includes automated chart reporting to Billboard, OCC and ARIA.
 When installed, this app ensures that sales of your music on your Shopify store count towards official music industry chart statistics.

-Pricing plans for the Single app range from $19 to $119 per month, with Single charging a $0.05 to $0.15 fee on individual track sales and up to $1.50 on digital album sales.
+Pricing plans for the Single app range from $19 to $119 per month, with Single charging a 15% transaction fee (up to a maximum of $3), along with a $0.15 fee for music priced at $0.00.

 Selling physical music formats with Shopify